MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

-The migration service feature in Azure Database for PostgreSQL automatically provides the following built-in capabilities for Azure Database for PostgreSQL - Single Server as the source and data migration:
+The migration service in Azure Database for PostgreSQL provides the following built-in capabilities for Azure Database for PostgreSQL - Single Server as the source and data migration:

-- Migrates user roles on your source server to the target server.
+- Migrates user roles from your source server to the target server.
-- Migrates ownership of all the database objects on your source server to the target server.
+- Migrates ownership of all database objects from your source server to the target server.
-- Migrates permissions of database objects like `GRANT` and `REVOKE` from your source server to the target server.
+- Migrates permissions of database objects like GRANT and REVOKE from your source server to the target server.

 > [!IMPORTANT]
 > You can migrate users, roles, ownerships, and permissions only when the source is an instance of Azure Database for PostgreSQL - Single Server.
 Currently, this feature is not available for PostgreSQL version 16 servers.

-## Permissions differences between a single server and a flexible server
+## Permissions on a single server compared to a flexible server

 This section describes the differences in permissions granted to the azure_pg_admin role in Azure Database for PostgreSQL - Single Server and Azure Database for PostgreSQL - Flexible Server environments.

 ### pg_catalog schema permissions

 Unlike a user-created schema that organizes database objects into logical groups, pg_catalog is a system schema.
-It houses crucial system-level information, such as details about tables, columns, and other internal bookkeeping data.
+It holds crucial system-level information, such as details about tables, columns, and other internal bookkeeping data.
 The pg_catalog schema is where PostgreSQL stores important metadata.
+Permissions vary between single server and flexible server environments:

-- In a single server environment, a user who belongs to the azure_pg_admin role is granted select permissions for all pg_catalog tables and views.
+- In a single server environment, a user who belongs to the azure_pg_admin role is granted specific permissions for all pg_catalog tables and views.
 - In a flexible server environment, permissions for certain tables and views are restricted so that only superusers can query them.

 Granting unrestricted access to system tables and views in the pg_catalog schema can lead to unauthorized modifications, accidental deletions, or even security breaches.
 Restricted access reduces the risk of unintended changes or data exposure.